Phulkian dynasty: Phulkian States

+British Raj

-The Maharajas of all three Phulkian states had supported the pre-Raj East India Company during the Indian Rebellion of 1857, both with military forces and supplies, as well as by offering protection for European people in affected areas.
-Despite this, in 1858 the British Raj authorities rejected a petition to allow them to adopt heirs to ensure lines of succession.
+The Maharajas of the three largest Phulkian states (Patiala, Nabha and Jind) supported the East India Company during the Indian Rebellion of 1857, both with military forces and supplies, as well as by offering protection for European people in affected areas.
+In return, the three Maharajas were given additional territories, honours and titles by the British Raj.

+In 1858, the British Raj authorities rejected a petition to allow them to adopt heirs to ensure lines of succession.
 They believed that such processes could be dealt with on an ad hoc basis if and when the situation arose, and that to accept the petition would be contrary to the Doctrine of Lapse.
 The matter was eventually taken up by the government in Britain, who demanded that the Raj authorities should grant the petition in recognition of the considerable loyalty that had been demonstrated during the rebellion.
-Thus, on 19 January 1860 at a durbar in Ambala, Charles Canning, the Governor-General of India, acceded to the request.
+Later, on 19 January 1860 at a durbar in Ambala, Charles Canning, the Governor-General of India, acceded to the request.

+During the British Raj, the Phulkian states of Patiala, Nabha, and Jind were noted for their patronage of North Indian artists, musicians, and scholars at their court.

+Abolition

+By 1948, all of the Phulkian states had acceded to the India, which became independent in 1947.
+The royal families of the Phulkian dynasty retained their royal titles in India until 1971, when they were abolished with the 26th Amendment to the Constitution of India.